Deploy the Gyoza Server#

 ./scripts/start_server.sh up

-This builds the gyoza image, starts the server database, starts the gyoza server.
+This builds the images, starts MongoDB, the gyoza server, and the web UI (gyoza-ui).
 By default the process runs in the foreground so you can see the logs directly.
 To run it in the background, pass the -d flag:

 ./scripts/start_server.sh up -d